cascax/persistent-cookiejar/README.md

 # cookiejar
 --
-    import "github.com/juju/persistent-cookiejar"
+    import "github.com/cascax/persistent-cookiejar"

 Package cookiejar implements an in-memory RFC 6265-compliant http.CookieJar.

+This implementation is a fork of github.com/juju/persistent-cookiejar.

-This implementation is a fork of net/http/cookiejar which also implements methods for dumping the cookies to persistent storage and retrieving them.
+The juju/persistent-cookiejar is a fork of net/http/cookiejar which also implements methods for dumping the cookies to persistent storage and retrieving them.

 ## Usage